sailthru/sailthru-php5-client/README.md

 ### API Rate Limiting

-Here is an example how to check rate limiting and throttle API calls based on that.
-For more information about Rate Limiting, see [Sailthru Documentation](https://getstarted.sailthru.com/new-for-developers-overview/api/api-technical-details/#Rate_Limiting)
+Below shows an example of how to check for Sailthru API rate limiting and throttle requests based on that information.

 ```php
 // get last rate limit info